AIR-UFG/real_esrgan_semantic_kitti_finetune/README.md

 * split_images.py -- This file is used to process and split images from 1024x16 to 256x16 dimension, setting the image with the right format for 4x upscaling.

-* weigths/net_g_latest.pth -- The weigth provided from the finetune of real-esrgan with semantic kitti dataset (https://drive.google.com/file/d/1B8iKdYACRmfTNgEd7FtWpCLHcTQemXUT/view?usp=sharing)
+* weigths/net_g_latest.pth -- The weigth provided from the finetune of real-esrgan with semantic kitti dataset.
+[Download link](https://drive.google.com/file/d/1B8iKdYACRmfTNgEd7FtWpCLHcTQemXUT/view?usp=sharing)

 ## Running The Code